Oil rises, but ends wild week lower as coronavirus slashes fuel demand

-NEW YORK (Reuters) - Oil prices rose on Friday but still posted a weekly loss, the eighth in nine weeks, as global production cuts could not keep pace with the collapse in demand caused by the coronavirus pandemic.
+NEW YORK (Reuters) - Oil prices rose on Friday, bringing an end to another week of losses that featured the U.S. contract plunging to minus $40 a barrel, as global production cuts could not keep pace with the collapse in demand caused by the coronavirus pandemic.

-Crude futures rebounded late in the day after U.S. rig count figures showed producers aggressively pulling back on drilling.

-Oil trading has been extremely volatile.
-U.S. prices fell into negative territory on Monday for the first time ever and international benchmark Brent sank to two-decade lows.
-Investors have sold oil aggressively since early March as demand collapsed 30% due to the pandemic.
+Oil trading was extremely volatile all week, in an extension of the selling that has dominated trading since early March as demand collapsed 30% due to the pandemic.

+While certain fundamental factors, such as a sharp fall in active drilling rigs in the United States, were nominally bullish for oil prices, the positive effects of those moves are months down the road.

+Oil futures marked their third straight week of losses, with Brent ending down 24% and WTI off around 7%.

-Global oil traders expect demand to fall short of supply for months due to the economic disruption caused by the pandemic.
-Producers may not be slashing output quickly or deeply enough to buoy prices.
+Traders expect demand to fall short of supply for months due to the economic disruption caused by the pandemic.
+Producers may not be slashing output quickly or deeply enough to buoy prices, especially when global economic output is expected to contract by 2% this year, worse than the financial crisis.

 “The efforts to curtail supply just struggle to even come close to matching coronavirus demand destruction,” John Kilduff, partner at hedge fund Again Capital LLC in New York, said.

-After trading near unchanged for most of the day, the benchmarks rebounded in the afternoon after energy services firm Baker Hughes Co (BKR.N) said producers in April cut the number of active U.S. rigs by the most in a month since 2015.
+After trading near unchanged for most of the day, the benchmarks rebounded in the afternoon after energy services firm Baker Hughes Co (BKR.N) said producers in April cut the number of active U.S. oil rigs by the most in a month since 2015.
 In Canada, drillers slashed the number of oil and natural gas rigs to a record low.

 “The rig count was another stunner.
 These are meaningful cuts and they have come at a rapid pace,” Kilduff said.

-Storage is quickly filling worldwide, which could necessitate more production cuts, even after the Organization of the Petroleum Exporting Countries and allies including Russia agreed this month to cut output by 9.7 million bpd.
-The global economy may post a record contraction this year.
+Storage is quickly filling worldwide, which could necessitate more production cuts, even after the Organization of the Petroleum Exporting Countries and allies including Russia agreed this month to cut output by 9.7 million barrels per day.

 “Despite the measures taken by OPEC, oil producers in various countries should be aware that they may be called to take more drastic measures,” Diamantino Azevedo, Angola’s resources and petroleum minister, told state news agency ANGOP on Friday.
 Angola is a member of OPEC.